 In summary, the following are key strategies that you can adopt to be a more eco-friendly traveller both on your next trip and in your day-to-day life:

 - Stop buying water in plastic bottles and instead carry a reusable bottle everywhere you go.
+(Buy a Nalgene on Amazon or REI)

 - Quit getting a coffee in a plastic cup and instead take your own mug.

 - Carry a reusable plastic Tupperware with you and a knife, fork, spoon and straw so that you don’t need to use Styrofoam or plastic cutlery when getting lunch or other food to take out.
+(Buy containers on Amazon or REI, and buy cutlery on Amazon and REI)

 - Don’t use the little plastic bottles of shampoo, conditioner and soap in hotels.